faresbs/san/README.md

 # Sign Language Recognition and Translation

-This repository provides a pytorch-based implementation of Context Matters: Self-Attention for Sign Language Recognition (add arXiv link).
+This repository provides a pytorch-based implementation of Context Matters: Self-Attention for Sign Language Recognition.

 ## Getting Started